We invite you to participate in our two major events each year.

 To learn more about the Roosevelt Chess Classic and to register for the tournament, click the button at the right.

-We hosted the 3rd annual Roosevelt Chess Classic on Nov.
-4, 2023.
-We had 63 registrations and 59 players.
+We hosted the 4th annual Roosevelt Chess Classic on Nov.
+9, 2024, and we had 75 players.
 Click the button at the right to view the results.

 Our other signature major event is the Bienville Chess Classic which is held in April at Alfreda-Harris Lodge at Roosevelt State Park in Morton, Miss.
 It features individuals only whereas players can compete for prizes and bragging rights as well as strengthen their ratings.